 Bitcoin exchanges often have expensive withdrawal processes and impose hefty fees for converting bitcoin into fiat currencies like dollars or euros.
 Also, the settlement of bitcoin trades can take hours.

 These factors can eliminate any profits from bitcoin arbitrage and may even lead to losses.

 How to Safely Trade Cryptocurrencies

-Cryptocurrency trading is risky and highly speculative, so there is no low-risk way of investing.
-However, traders can mitigate some risks by following a few simple rules:
+Cryptocurrency trading is risky and highly speculative, so there is no low-risk way of trading.

 The value of a CFD is the difference between the price of a cryptocurrency at the time of purchase and the current price.
 In other words, the value of a CFD increases as the price of the cryptocurrency increases but falls if the price declines.

-Finally, a regulated CFD broker will provide clear guidance on any applicable trading fees – this isn’t always the case when working with an unregulated cryptocurrency exchange or broker.
+A regulated CFD broker will provide clear guidance on any applicable trading fees which isn’t always the case when working with an unregulated cryptocurrency exchange or broker.

 CFD Risk Management Tools

 Many reputable CFD brokers have risk management tools that enable you to limit the amount you can potentially lose.
 For example, you can set a stop loss so that if a market moves against you, your losses are limited to a set amount.